john-wood-usu/BIOL3070-Wood/FinalReport.md

 ![](FinalReport_files/figure-gfm/music%20boxplot-1.png)<!-- -->

+## Statistical Analysis

+### *Figure 4* - T-Test of Control: Before and After

-\##Statistical Analysis T-test was performed to analyze mean between before and after control and test fro significance.
+T-test was performed to analyze the difference in means before and after pink noise (control) and test for significance.

 ``` r
 t.test(data$pic2, data$pic1, paired = TRUE)